an-intrepid-coder/sector34_devlog_aar_runs/010_4/run.md

 **On 0.1.0**: 0.1.0 is going to be a huge update.
 I am very happy with 0.0.6, and so I am going to take my time with 0.1.0 and implement a lot of the "little things" on my list which are vital for making the next level as awesome as I want it to be.
 It could be a few weeks or even a few months, but I think 0.0.6 will keep until then.
 It's had a few downloads on itch.io, and I hope those who have tried it enjoy it as much as I do.
 It is in the early stages, but it is a pretty pure distillation of my favorite moments in strategy gaming (in addition to a fine excuse to do some procedural programming).
 Thanks for reading and/or playing!

 *Dev Note*: Oh, I will likely implement a "map replay" feature (ala Civ) for this update as well.
-One thing I love doing with these AARs is looking at the change of the map over the screenshots, and some civ games allow the player to "replay" the run like a little time lapse afterwards.
-That would be pretty straightforward to implement actually.
+One thing I love doing with these AARs is looking at the change of the map over the screenshots, and some civ games allow the player to "replay" the run like a little time-lapse afterwards.
+That would be pretty straightforward to implement, actually.
 I will try and make a little YouTube video of that feature once I've implemented it, although my awesome little old laptop's ability to do screen capture is a little shaky.

 **Stages 4 and 5**: The next AAR previews will include stages 4 and 5.
 For stage 4, the player will be "counter striking" towards the invader sector.
 It'll be a new map, and the player will have small fleets of +2 XP ships with which to take out "generator systems" that pump out decent sized fleets on a regular interval.
-The whole stage will be asymmetric, as the player will have to avoid the roving AI fleets while preserving their forces for the necessary attacks on generator systems; while also preserving "lanes" to the home edge of the map so that infrequent reenforcements can make it through.
+The whole stage will be asymmetric, as the player will have to avoid the roving AI fleets while preserving their forces for the necessary attacks on generator systems while also preserving "lanes" to the home edge of the map so that infrequent reenforcements can make it through.
 Stage 5 will take place on the same map as stage 4, and involve a more general symmetric battle with some wrinkles that haven't been seen yet in earlier stages.
 Stages 1/2 are basically tutorials, and stages 3/4/5 are more how the rest of the campaign will be in terms of scope, scale, and complexity.
 Stage 5 will end the "invader arc", but there are quite a few more stages planned beyond that, which I won't spoil just yet.

 **Skirmish Mode**: 0.1.0 will include a "skirmish mode" which allows the player to set up a one-off level and customize which features of the various levels so far are included (and to fine-tune them to their taste and preference).
 When I have included some more chess-engine-like features for the AI, these one-off Skirmish Mode games will be the real meat of the game for people who have beaten the campaign, and (hopefully) a place to play some multiplayer at some point!
 While I'm proud of the AI thus far, it would be very exciting to play this game against some other people.